 Prospective clients come to me as an Internet attorney to clean up a mess when their reputation online has been damaged by negative content posted on third party sites, such as consumer protection websites.
 Because I focus on growing lawsuit-free Internet businesses, damage control after-the-fact seems like a waste of time because the issue typically could have been prevented in the first place.

-These negative comments are often the result of someone pretending to be an innocent customer when in reality it’s a competitor or someone else with a grudge trying to put you out of business.
+These negative comments are often the result of someone pretending to be an innocent client when in reality it’s a competitor or someone else with a grudge trying to put you out of business.

 What if you’ve screwed up?
 Work with your Internet attorney to map out a game plan that limits your liability exposure.
 And take corrective action a.s.a.p.
 If your lawyer agrees, consider issuing a “we goofed and here’s what we’re going to do to fix it” statement.